 Not all interviewed ISS providers who were in scope of the code had realised this.
-In the most recent tracker (Q4 2022), 68% of ISS providers said they were in scope of the code, this increased to 73% after being given some high level information on who is in scope of the code.
+In the most recent tracker (Q4 2022), 81% of ISS providers said they were in scope of the code, this changed to 73% after being given some high level information on who is in scope of the code.
 This reflects points made in Section 2.4.2 about the lack of clarity on the scope.
-The fact that this rose when provided with only high level detail about the scope demonstrates that even small clarifications could improve the effectiveness of the code.